fosscell/gitworkshop/gitman.md

 		Start tracking "myfile" (if not tracked) and stage "myfile" git add .
-		Track/Stage all the untracked/unstaged files in the current directory
+		Track/Stage all the untracked/unstaged files in the current directory git add myfolder
+		Recursively Track/Stage all the untracked/unstaged files under the directory "myfolder"

 commit - To commit the changes made in the repository's directory